Blythe Hill Fields: Access

-The Transport For London buses you can take are the 171, 185, 122, 284, 172, P4 and P12.
+The TFL bus routes that are in close proximity are the 171, 185, 122, 284, 172, P4 and P12.

 Archaeology

 Blythe Hill was traversed by the Roman road to East Sussex, known today as the London to Lewes Way.
 It is classified as an area of archaeological priority.

 Blythe Hill Fields friends

 The Friends of Blythe Hill Fields, formerly the Blythe Hill Fields User group, is an active group that exists to represent everyone living around or using Blythe Hill Fields.
 Their purpose is to achieve sustainable improvements and facilities for the benefit of the community.
 Since 2007, the Friends have organised an annual festival featuring local food traders, musicians, dance troupes and craftspeople.

-The children’s playground is situated near to the Blythe Hill Lane entrance.
+The children's playground is situated near to the Blythe Hill Lane entrance.
 It was refurbished following a grant.
-This has seen the introduction of educational planting and natural materials in the first upgrade of facilities for many years.
+This has seen the introduction of educational planting and natural materials in the first upgrade of facilities for many years, most recently the planting of a tiny forest.